-Well folks, the end of Burger Week in Cincinnati has come to an end.
+Well folks, Burger Week in Cincinnati has come to an end, and it brought me inspiration.
 If you don’t know what Burger Week is, I highly recommend following it on Instagram for some fire pics of dad circles.

 Anyway, considering all of the hype surrounding this and because I’m a dad, I figured I’d try and make my own goat burger at home.
-So I bought the 80/20 ground beef (ideal for all burgers), onions, swiss and some damn good sourdough bread, and thought I’d make some patty melts.
+I bought 80/20 ground beef (ideal for all burgers), onions, swiss and some damn good sourdough bread knowing I’d make a patty melt.
 First, let me explain that it’s not just a standard patty melt.
-That’s right, this is a SMASHBURGER patty melt.
+That’s right, this is a smash burger classic diner style patty melt.
 Does it get much better than that?
 The answer is no.

-So, first mold together your patties gently: the less you mush the beef together, the juicier your patties will be.
-Then smash them into a piping hot cast iron skillet, season with salt and pepper (that’s all you really need for a good burger) and then add on 2 slices of swiss cheese (my personal favorite).
+Burger time.
+Mold together your patties gently, the less you mush the beef together the juicier your patties will be.
+Then smash them into a piping hot cast iron skillet, season with salt and pepper (that’s all you really need for a good burger) and then flip and add on 2 slices of swiss cheese (my personal favorite).

 Things to remember for a good patty melt:

-Smash those damn burgers.
-Only smash once, though, to get that good crisp on the edges of your patties: it adds flavor and texture.
+- Smash those damn burgers.
+Only smash once, though, to get that good crisp on the edges of your patties.
+Smashing adds flavor and texture by the mallard reaction.

-NEVER forget to season things, this is white people and baby boomers’ biggest problem when cooking.
+- NEVER forget to season things, this is boomers’ biggest problem when cooking.

-Have a sauce, God damn it!
+- Have a sauce, God damn it!
 Sauce is key.
-Even if the burger is juicy, you still need a sauce to just meld all those other ingredients together.
+Even if the burger is juicy, you still need a sauce to add that extra oomph.